onwayami2020/mo-research-lab/content/authors/researchers/_index.md

 ---
 # Display name
-title: Kabiru Maitama Kura
+title: Waheed Ali Umrani

 # Is this the primary user of the site?
-superuser: true
+superuser: falsse

 # Role/position
-role: Professor of Artificial Intelligence
+role: Associate Professor-OB & HR

 # Organizations/Affiliations
 organizations: